 The best facilitators are extremely deliberate about how they give instructions.

 I remember watching Bob Pike facilitate a huge ballroom with 110 participants.
 Every word counted.
 For each activity, he’d calmly give just enough instructions, start the activity, and everyone would be doing the right thing.
 No false starts, no confusion.

 As I’ve worked to improve this skill in my own facilitation, I’ve grown a checklist from my own experience and from what I’ve observed other facilitators do.
-Download your own copy, and use it to make your sessions better.
+Fill out this short form to download your own copy to use in your own sessions.

 Learn How to Run Better Meetings